jlparkI/xGPR/docs/kernel_info/fixed_vec_kernels.rst

        | is likely better handled by an
        | RBF kernel).
      - | "polydegree":int
+       | "intercept": bool If True,
+       | fit a y-intercept.
+       | Defaults to True.
    * - MiniARD
      - | Same as RBF, but rather than having one
        | lengthscale shared between all features,
        | applies different lengthscales to different
        | groups of features.
      - | "split_points":list
+       | "intercept": bool If True,
+       | fit a y-intercept.
+       | Defaults to True.

 The ``Linear`` kernel is equivalent to Bayesian linear regression.
 If ``intercept`` is False, it will be fitted without a y-intercept